 It’s also essential to have the correct definition of an “outdoor” seating area.
 According to Vox, the less space and air movement a place has, the higher the risk it poses.
 Aim for patio spaces with plenty of access to fresh air, that do not feel stuffy, and that do not appear to be only using fans to recycle the air in the area.

-This, however, could also be complicated by the fact that winter is coming in the Northern Hemisphere, making outside dining more uncomfortable, and because some restaurants that are dependent on indoor dining for their survival say it’s safe and are pushing people to return to the indoors.
+This, however, could also be complicated by the fact that winter has come to the Northern Hemisphere, making outside dining more uncomfortable.
+Some restaurants that are dependent on indoor dining for their survival say it’s safe and are pushing people to return to the indoors.
 It probably hasn’t helped that the demand for outdoor heaters has risen dramatically, frustrating many restaurant owners in New York City.
+There’s also been controversy about whether dining outdoors in plastic bubbles is safe.

 It’s also dangerous for the restaurant employees.
 As written by Eater, “Restaurants’ often-tiny kitchens place cooks shoulder to shoulder, and those in the space can share the same air for hours.
 The reality is, restaurant employees will spend hours indoors with one another, and with people who take off their masks to eat.”